erfanghorbanee/Face-Recognition/README.md

 # Face-Recognition

 ## Requirements
-Before running the file you need to install these modules:
+Before running the file you need to install these modules :
 - cmake module using `pip install cmake` command.
 - dlib module using `pip install dlib` command.
 - face_recognition module using `pip install face_recognition` command.